 Oregon's vehicle code, currently applicable to the state's residents and roads, is available online.

-- Vehicle registration and title
+- Vehicle title and registration.

-- Special provisions for registration
+- Special registration provisions.

-- Special vehicle provisions
+- Special provisions for certain vehicles.

 You may also purchase a hard copy of the Oregon vehicle code for $7.
 Send a request in writing along with the payment to:

-- DMV Record Services
+DMV Record Services

-- 1905 Lana Ave NE
+1905 Lana Ave NE

-- Salem, OR 97314
+Salem, OR 97314

-Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
+Whenever you need or want to check the status of your Oregon driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DMV.
-This report will also show points against your license and, in some cases, information on any accidents you have had.Other Topics in This SectionTrue or False
+Should your driver's license have been revoked or suspended, the report will indicate that according to what the Oregon DMV has on record.
+This report will also show points against your driver's license and, in some cases, information on any accidents you have had.